Geoffrey Faber

-Sir Geoffrey Cust Faber (23 August 1889, Great Malvern – 31 March 1961) was a British academic, publisher, and poet.
+Sir Geoffrey Cust Faber (23 August 1889 – 31 March 1961) was a British academic, publisher, and poet.
 He was a nephew of the noted Catholic convert and hymn writer, Father Frederick William Faber, C.O., founder of the Brompton Oratory.

 Life

 Faber was educated at Rugby School and Christ Church, Oxford.
 He gained a first in Classical Moderations in 1910 and a first in Literae Humaniores ('Greats') in 1912.
 In 1913 he joined the Oxford University Press.

 A fellow of All Souls College, Oxford, he was the founding editor of Faber and Gwyer (shortly afterwards Faber and Faber), one of the most celebrated of literary publishing houses.

 He was knighted in the 1954 New Years Honours List.

 His grave is located in the churchyard of St. James's Church, Stedham, West Sussex.